Lightning eMotors Inc. (ZEV) is destined for greater heights as its last quarter sales were 11,130 K - News Daemon

 Lightning eMotors Inc. (ZEV) Performance Highlights and Predictions

-In its latest quarterly report, released on 9/29/2022, the company reported earnings of -$0.02 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
-This company achieved a net margin of -480.04 while generating a return on equity of -92.15.
+If we go through the results of last quarter, which was made public on 9/29/2022, the company posted -$0.02 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.3) by $0.28.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.3 per share during the current fiscal year.

 Lightning eMotors Inc. (NYSE: ZEV) Trading Performance Indicators

-Here are Lightning eMotors Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 4.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.18.
+Check out the current performance indicators for Lightning eMotors Inc. (ZEV).
+In the past quarter, the stock posted a quick ratio of 4.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.19.

 Technical Analysis of Lightning eMotors Inc. (ZEV)

-Lightning eMotors Inc. (NYSE: ZEV) saw its 5-day average volume 3.48 million, a positive change from its year-to-date volume of 2.03 million.
-As of the previous 9 days, the stock’s Stochastic %D was 4.21%.
-Additionally, its Average True Range was 0.09.
+The latest stats from [Lightning eMotors Inc., ZEV] show that its last 5-days average volume of 4.62 million was superior to 2.1 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 4.00%.
+Additionally, its Average True Range was 0.08.

-During the past 100 days, Lightning eMotors Inc.’s (ZEV) raw stochastic average was set at 2.24%, which indicates a significant increase from 0.31% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 205.94% in the past 14 days, which was higher than the 166.16% volatility it showed in the past 100 days.
+During the past 100 days, Lightning eMotors Inc.’s (ZEV) raw stochastic average was set at 2.38%, which indicates a significant decrease from 7.41% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 209.75% in the past 14 days, which was higher than the 166.34% volatility it showed in the past 100 days.

 Lightning eMotors Inc. (NYSE: ZEV) Key Stats